 VSITE, College for Information Technologies is a private school in Zagreb, Croatia, which offers courses of undergraduate and graduate IT studies.
 Studying at the College for Information Technology is carried out in two segments:

-1. Professional Studies in Information Technology and

-2. Specialist Graduate Professional Studies in Information Technology

-In this way the College for Information Technology ensures vertical mobility in education for students taking Professional Studies in IT and an opportunity for students from related undergraduate university professional studies to attend the Specialist Graduate program.
+- 1. Professional Studies in Information Technology and - 2.
+Specialist Graduate Professional Studies in Information Technology students taking Professional Studies in IT and an opportunity for students from related undergraduate university professional studies to attend the Specialist Graduate program.